do2blehelix/the-ml-handbook/docs/b-supervised-learning/model-evaluation.md

 layout: default
 parent: Supervised Learning
 title: Model Evaluation
-nav_order: 4
+nav_order: "4"

 ---
-## Model Evaluation / Selection / Fits / Validation
+# Model Evaluation / Selection / Fits / Validation

+## Train Test Split

+* Before running the model, the data is split into `Training` and `Testing` sets.
+* The training to test split ratio is generally 70:30 and can vary.
+* The model is trained on the `Training` dataset hence the name
+* Once the model is fit on the data, we use the `Testing` dataset to check how the model performs.

+The model is best served with a k-fold cross validation set where the data is randomly split multiple `k` times and each time the model fit is checked.

 **Bias - Variance Tradeoff**

 Bias : how much on average is my predicted values different from actual values.
 High bias is underfitting.

 Variance : how different will predictions be, at the same point, if different samples are taken from the same population.
 High variance causes overfitting.

 ![](https://lh5.googleusercontent.com/QNFSL6we1fCDjTMHUUqz-WnKg_JuldfEulTu2qvDX7ZoDgoSxFAVhejDThCMLTRzfDqRs7Xll9ECL6NU7x6joEWnY0KXJsEePFabL5cH9pq0k6ya3Lxfyt9iguICnf7PfdXxlX2F =286x170)